landlab/landlab/docs/install.rst

 Installing Landlab
 ==================

 Here we describe how to install the latest release package of Landlab.
-This is a quick and easy way to get started with Landlab.
 Note that this method of installation hides the code behind Landlab.
-If you want to actually edit existing Landlab code and add to the Landlab repository, please follow the installation instructions :ref:`here
+If you are an experienced Landlab user and want to actually edit existing Landlab code and add to the Landlab repository, please follow the installation instructions :ref:`here
 <dev_guide>`.

 We here assume that you have read :ref:`the previous section <python-install>` and you have now installed a Python front-end  on your computer (which should have also installed a Python distribution) and that your default Python path is set correctly (more on Python path :ref:`here <correcting_python_version>`).